MikeData/databaker_docs/index.rst

 For anyone already familiar with what databaker is and what it does, and for those that want to jump straight in, you can find the official documentation here: https://github.com/sensiblecodeio/databaker/tree/master/databaker/tutorial

-The intention of this mini-site is to help you get started if you're coming to this fresh.

 .. toctree::
    :maxdepth: 2